Mohommed-Iflan/V2RAY-VLESS-SERVER-SETUP-3X-UI-/README.md

 5. then click import
 6. Click on 3 dots - Export All URLS
 7. Copy the URL and import it in your client app (eg.NetMod)
-## RESEACH
+## RESEARCH
 > [!IMPORTANT]
 > **If you're using different mobile plans, it would be great to explore all the inbound options to ensure everything works smoothly by adjusting the inbound settings.
-Perhaps you could take some time to research this and kindly share your findings in the comments below with your successful inbound setup—it would be incredibly helpful for others!
-Thank you!**
+Perhaps you could take some time to research this and kindly share your findings send a message to the Telegram, with your successful inbound setup—it would be incredibly helpful for others!
+I will upload your config to this repo with your proper credits, Thank you!**

 ---